mkitti/AdaptiveResolutionOrientationSpace/README.md

     	Type: OrientationSpaceResponse
     	Default: Convolve filter with the response to calculate the response

-### UNSERIALIZATION INPUTS (NAMED PARAMETERS)
+### FURTHER ADVANCED INPUTS: UNSERIALIZATION INPUTS (NAMED PARAMETERS)
 These parameters allow some of the output in the struct *other*, below, to be fed back into the function in order to obtain the full output of the function.
-The purpose of this is so that the full output can be regenerated from a subset of the output that has been saved to disk, or otherwise serialized, without the need for complete recomputation.
+The purpose of this is so that the full output can be regenerated from a subset of the output that has been saved to disk, or otherwise serialized, without the need for complete re-computation.

     maxima_highest - numeric 3D array
     K_highest - numeric 3D array